Cambridge College Data & Information Overview

 Cambridge College Undergraduate Student Diversity

-The student loan default rate at Cambridge College is 8.1%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Cambridge College is 5.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Location of Cambridge College